 From the below screenshot, you can see the Tableau Box plot.

 Let me drag the English Country Region Name from Dimensions to Columns Shelf.
-It will create for each country.
+It will be created for each country.

 You can hover over the mouse on the box plot to see the Median, Upper Quartile, Lower Quartile, and Whisker values.